Stacked

 # Simple vs. Percentage

-To change the display between simple stacked view to percentage stacked view, you need to change the --size
+To change the display from a simple stacked view to a percentage stacked view, change the --size variable.

-For simple view, we divide by the total number we want to compare the group too:
+For a simple view, we divide by the total number we want to compare the group to:

 <tr>